-As a member of the UMaine women’s track and field team, DeGone’s personal-best throw of 36.99 meters in the javelin ranks eighth best in program history.
+As a member of the UMaine women’s track and field team, DeGone’s personal-best throw of 36.99 meters in the javelin ranks seventh best in program history.
 She also has been recognized as a scholar-athlete for three consecutive years.

 What research, internships or scholarly pursuits were you involved in as a student?

 During my undergraduate career, I was fortunate enough to take part in two internships: one with IDEXX Laboratories in Westbrook, Maine and another at the Wells Reserve in Wells, Maine.